kstr0k/t3st/README.md

 ### Subshells and pipes

-`k9s0ke_t3st_one` can run in a pipeline, but it will *possibly* execute in a different (forked) process than the main script.
+`k9s0ke_t3st_one` can run in a pipeline, but it *might* execute in a different (forked) process than the main script.
 As such, pass `infile=-` (avoids the default `</dev/null`), `cnt=false` (in case the test part of the pipeline might run in the script process), and increment the counter manually after each such test:
 ```
 echo 'XX YY' | k9s0ke_t3st_one out=XX infile=- cnt=false \
   -- eval 'read -r x rest; echo "$x"'
 k9s0ke_t3st_cnt=$(( k9s0ke_t3st_cnt + 1 ))
 ```

-This will also be necessary if you call `k9s0ke_t3st_one` from a subshell.
+This is also necessary if you call `k9s0ke_t3st_one` from a subshell.
 If the forked process might run an undetermined number of tests, use
 - `k9s0ke_t3st_cnt_save` at the end of a subshell / pipe
 - `k9s0ke_t3st_cnt_load` back in the top-level shell